micmejia/bible-dump/NKJV/Ezra/Ezr 7.md

 up to one hundred talents of silver, one hundred kors of wheat, one hundred baths of wine, one hundred baths of oil, and salt without prescribed limit.

 ###### 23
-Whatever [^f]is commanded by the God of heaven, let it diligently be done for the [^g]house of the God of heaven.
+Whatever is commanded by the God of heaven, let it diligently be done for the house of the God of heaven.
 For why should there be wrath against the realm of the king and his sons?

 ###### 24
 Also we inform you that it shall not be lawful to impose tax, tribute, or custom on any of the priests, Levites, singers, gatekeepers, Nethinim, or servants of this house of God.